Elementary Reactions in Chemistry

 A variety of equipment and techniques can be used to study elementary reactions.
 These include:

-- Chemical kinetics: A technique that measures the rate of chemical reactions to determine the activation energy and other kinetic parameters.
+- Chemical kinetics: A technique that measures the rate of chemical reactions to determine the activation energy, rate constant, and other kinetic parameters.
+Techniques like stopped-flow and flash photolysis are used to study fast reactions.

 Types of Experiments